huaweicloud/huaweicloud-fpga/cli/fisclient/README_EN.md

 If user B wants to use a registered FPGA image shared by user A, user B needs to perform the following steps.

 - Step 1.
 Accept the ECS image shared by user A. For more details, see [Accepting the shared image]().
 - Step 2.
-Obtain the architecture of the FPGA image from user A. In this example, it is **general-purpose architecture**.
+Obtain the type of the FPGA image from user A. In this example, it is **general-purpose architecture**.
 - Step 3.
-Use the shared ECS image to create an FPGA Elastic Cloud Server with the same architecture as the FPGA image.
+Use the shared ECS image to create an FPGA Elastic Cloud Server with the same type as the FPGA image.
 For more details, see [Using a shared image to create an FPGA Elastic Cloud Server]().
 In this example, user B needs to create an FPGA Elastic Cloud Server of **general-purpose architecture**.
-> Ensure that the architecture of the created FPGA Elastic Cloud Server is the same with that of the shared FPGA image.
+> Ensure that the type of the created FPGA Elastic Cloud Server is the same with that of the shared FPGA image.

 - Step 4.
 Obtain the image ID of the shared ECS image.
 For more details, see [Obtaining The Image ID]().
 In this example, it is **404223ca-8\*\*b-4\*\*2-a\*\*e-d187\*\*\*\*61bc**.
 - Step 5.
 Query the FPGA image shared by user A using the image ID of the shared ECS image.